langflow-ai/langflow/docs/docs/integrations/notion/page-update.md

 - The component interacts with the Notion API to update the page properties.
 It constructs the API URL, headers, and request data based on the provided parameters.

-- The processed data is returned as a `Record` object, which can be connected to other components in the Langflow flow.
-The `Record` object contains the updated page data.
+- The processed data is returned as a `Data` object, which can be connected to other components in the Langflow flow.
+The `Data` object contains the updated page data.

 - The component also stores the updated page properties in the `status` attribute for logging and debugging purposes.